Horta, Azores

 Horta's marina is a primary stop for yachts crossing the Atlantic Ocean, and its walls and walkways are covered with paintings created by visitors noting the names of their vessels, crews, and the years they visited.
 Peter's Cafe Sport is a bar located across from the marina that houses the island's scrimshaw museum, a collection of artifacts carved from whale tooth and jawbone.
 Peter's is a point of reference for transatlantic yachters and sailors.

+The Legislative Assembly of the Azores is located in Horta, making it Azores' legislative capital.

 History

 15th through 17th centuries

 In 1467 the Flemish nobleman Josse van Huerter returned to Faial on a second expedition, this time disembarking along the shore of what would be known as Horta Bay.
 He built a small chapel which would later form the nucleus of a small community known as Horta, a name possibly derived from the transliteration of his name.
 In the Portuguese language the word horta means "orchard," another possible origin of the settlement's name.
 The infante D. Fernando, Duke of Viseu, granted Huerter the first captaincy of the island on February 2, 1468.

 Unlike on other Azorean islands, Flemish peasants and business interests were not the first settlers of Faial.
 The first Faialense settlers were generally farmers from continental Portugal—particularly northern Portugal—hoping to escape poverty.
 Huerter eventually cultivated new business opportunities in Flanders, attracting a second wave of Flemish settlers under the stewardship of Willem van der Haegen (later transliterated to Guilherme da Silveira), who brought Flemish administrators, tradesmen, settlers, and other compatriots to settle on Faial.

 Huerter's son Joss de Utra (who would become the second Captain-General) and his daughter D. Joana de Macedo (who married Martin Behaim at the Santa Cruz chapel) continued living on Faial long after van Huerter's death.
 In 1498 King Manuel I of Portugal decreed Horta elevated to the status of vila (town), as its center had grown to the north from the area around the Santa Cruz chapel.
 The island prospered by exporting wheat and woad-derived dyes.